Streamline Performance Analyzer

-The DS-5 Development Studio Streamline analyzer enables you to get the best out of your system’s resources and create high performance, energy efficient products.
-Its innovative user interface brings together system performance metrics, software tracing, statistical profiling, and power measurement to present you with a system dashboard where you can quickly identify code hotspots, system bottlenecks and other unintended effects of your code or the system architecture.
+ARM® DS-5 Development Studio Streamline performance analyzer enables you to get the best out of your system’s resources and create high performance, energy efficient products.
+Its innovative user interface brings together system performance metrics, software tracing, statistical profiling and power measurement to present you with a system dashboard where you can quickly identify code hotspots, system bottlenecks and other unintended effects of your code or the system architecture.
+Take an in-depth look at Streamline or read the Streamline FAQ »

 Ideal for Linux, Android, and now Cortex-M microcontrollers